Computational complexity theory: Intractability

-A problem that can be solved in theory (e.g. given large but finite resources, especially time), but for which in practice any solution takes too many resources to be useful, is known as an intractable problem.
+A problem that can theoretically be solved, but requires impractical and infinite resources (e.g., time) to do so, is known as an intractable problem.
 Conversely, a problem that can be solved in practice is called a tractable problem, literally "a problem that can be handled".
 The term infeasible (literally "cannot be done") is sometimes used interchangeably with intractable, though this risks confusion with a feasible solution in mathematical optimization.